A+ for Effort: 44 Daily Use English Sentences in School

 You can’t make new friends if you don’t talk to the people in your class!

-Asking about simple topics and sharing one’s likes and dislikes are good ways to find things in common and continue the conversation.
-As you gradually get to know the other person, you become friends.
-This type of conversation is called “small talk.”
+Ask about simple topics and share your likes and dislikes to find things in common to continue the conversation.
+As you gradually get to know other people, you’ll soon make friends.
+This type of conversation is called small talk.

-I come by the school bus.
+I ride on the school bus.
 What about you?

 Me too.
 I can’t remember so many dates!